 Instead of sending a blatant email explaining CASL and asking everyone on your contact lists to opt-in to continue receiving your sales and marketing emails we suggest the following strategy:

-This email should go out at least 3-4 days prior to CASL coming into effect.
+This email should go out at least 3-4 days before CASL comes into effect.

 4. Last resort is sending out an email explicitly asking for consent

-After sending out a valuable offer in an email, as described above, you will undoubtedly have a number of contacts that have not opted-in to receiving your marketing emails.
-In a last ditch effort you can send an email briefly explaining the new CASL legislation and directly asking contacts if they would like to continue to hear from you.
+After sending out a valuable offer in an email, as described above, you will undoubtedly have a number of contacts that have not opted-in to receive your marketing emails.
+In a last ditch effort, you can send an email briefly explaining the new CASL legislation and directly asking contacts if they would like to continue to hear from you.

 If you are actively engaging in whitehat email marketing, CASL will not have a huge impact on your strategy.
 For those organizations who are still purchasing email lists and soliciting products/services to contacts that have not opted in your strategy is going to come to an abrupt end on July 1, 2014.

 The restrictions outlined in CASL have redefined how marketers can legally generate new business.
 More so than ever marketers need to find ways to attract website visitors, convert leads and close customers – pull rather than push.